McZarya/Nyaakuza-Bot/README.md

 3: Once it has finished installing all the dependencies, you can run start.bat.

-## Note: This bot is not finished and may have problems or not work at all
+## Note: Like most things you may encounter errors if so report them to McZarya#0001 on discord
 Reflux Software Developments or its employees not responsible for anything you do with this bot.